alekseygenerozov/starforge_mult_search/code/README.md

 Running the full analysis pipeline for the actual simulations data takes several days of compute on an HPC.
 Moreover, it would be impractical to upload the required simulation snapshots (of order 1 TB for each cloud).

-However, the paper figures can be reproduced in reasonable time (within ~20 minutes) if the output of the multiple search algorithm has been prepared in advance.
+However, the paper figures can be reproduced in reasonable time (within ~15 minutes on Code Ocean) if the output of the multiple search algorithm has been prepared in advance.
 We have uploaded this data for the fiducial simulation, so that our figures can be reproduced.
 The scripts for this part of the analysis are stored in the "analysis" subdirectory.
 In summary this directory contains the